 Your child is given a sedative to relax prior to the procedure.
 Intravenous (IV) sedation or general anesthesia is used, and your child may be given a breathing tube.

-Your doctor evaluates the heart structures and the pattern of blood flow inside the heart by measuring the oxygen content and blood pressures in different parts of the heart.
-Liquid dye is injected into the heart and X-ray films are used to produce a movie of how the blood flows inside the heart.
+Your child’s doctor evaluates the heart structures and the pattern of blood flow inside the heart by measuring the oxygen content and blood pressures in different parts of the heart.
+Liquid dye is injected into the heart and X-ray films are used to produce a video of how the blood flows inside the heart.

 After the Cardiac Catheterization Procedure